What we know about Metroid Prime 4 on Nintendo Switch

 It's an indisputable fact that adding "Prime" to any name makes in 100 percent more awesome (hello, Optimus) and Nintendo clearly knew it.

-The Prime subseries kicked off in 2002, with the release of Metroid Prime on GameCube.
+The Prime subseries kicked off in 2002, with the release of Metroid Prime on GameCube ($499.00 at Amazon.com).
 It shifted the series' traditional 2D platforming action to a perspective behind Samus' visor, but should be considered more first person adventure than a shooter.

 The game was a collaboration between Austin, Texas-based Retro Studios and Nintendo of Japan, which began after legendary producer Shigeru Miyamoto suggested Retro take on the project during a visit in 2000.